Entries linking to sayable

 The past tense form said developed from Old English segde.
 Impersonal use (it is said) was in Old English.
 The notion in shall we say, etc. (1580s) is "suppose, take for granted."
 On that analogy, impersonal say is used as an introduction word, or parenthetically, with a clause and meaning "suppose, assume" (c.
 1600).
 Its colloquial use as an expression of surprise, etc. is by 1830.

 Not attested before 1930 in use with inanimate objects (clocks, signs, etc.) as subjects.
-You said it! "you're right" is attested by 1919; you can say that again as a phrase expressing agreement is recorded from 1942, American English colloquial.
+You said it! "you're right" is attested by 1919; you can say that again as a phrase expressing agreement is by 1925, American English colloquial.
 You don't say(so) as an expression of astonishment (often ironic) is attested by 1779.
 The Society of American Florists' advertising slogan say it with flowers dates to 1918 from it grew other say it with constructions.

 common termination and word-forming element of English adjectives (typically based on verbs) and generally adding a notion of "capable of; allowed; worthy of; requiring; to be ______ed," sometimes "full of, causing," from French -able and directly from Latin -abilis.
 It is properly -ble, from Latin -bilis (the vowel being generally from the stem ending of the verb being suffixed), and it represents PIE *-tro-, a suffix used to form nouns of instrument, cognate with the second syllables of English rudder and saddle (n.).